Global derivation of a Boussinesq-Navier-Stokes type system from fluid-kinetic equations: Estimates and decay of the Brinkman force

 where

 and

+Here, we have used the formula \eqref{eq:CharacVGamma-1}.
 The two first terms $\mathrm{I}^{\natural}(t)$ and $ \mathrm{II}^{\natural}(t)$ are handled in the same way in the proof of Lemma \ref{LM:G2}, taking into account the additional polynomial in velocity of degree $k$.
 By the energy inequality \eqref{ineq:energy2}, we obtain

 For the last term $\mathrm{III}^{\natural}(t)$, we start writing

 where we have used the same manipulations than in Lemma \ref{LM:G2}.
 Since

 we have